LitchfieldUCC/Website/content/pages/about.rst

 - Provide a place of worship for all who enter our doors.
 - Support numerous Christian missions, both local and abroad.
 - Study the Bible.
-- Endeavor to serer our local community.
+- Endeavor to serve our local community.

 Special Services & Events